"If you're not spending your life the way you would like to, lets talk about it…"

 I believe that consulting a psychologist should be as accessible and as normal as getting a haircut or going to the dentist.
 Therapy isn’t for the select or distressed few; I believe that therapy is for everybody.
 As a psychologist I am an expert listener with a great wealth of experience in all of the quirks and unusual facets of the human mind.
-A one to one session allows an objective, non-judgmental space in which you can talk freely and openly about the things which worry you; guided, all the while, with valuable insight from a trained professional.
+A one to one session allows an objective, non-judgmental space in which you can talk freely and openly about the things which worry you.

-People attend therapy for a variety of different reasons, some have particular emotional or psychological problems, whilst others may choose to focus on situational challenges such as a geographical move, job or career change, a new relationship and so fourth.
+People attend therapy for a variety of different reasons, some have particular emotional or psychological problems, whilst others may choose to focus on situational challenges such as a geographical move, job or career change and so fourth.
 Some common examples of the difficulties people might choose to focus on in therapy include:

 - Psychological and emotional problems such as specific phobias (e.g. fear of flying), panic attacks, anxiety, depression, obsessive compulsive disorder (OCD), persistent worry, issues related to self-confidence and assertiveness, and dealing with difficult emotions